Pillar guide · updated June 2026

 Can I eat at Hotel Xcaret Mexico without staying there?

 Yes, for two venues.
 HA' restaurant is open to external diners at $149 per person including wine pairing.
-Brunch Dominical at Las Cuevas accepts external guests at $100 per person on Sundays.
+Brunch Dominical at Las Cuevas accepts external guests on Sundays starting around $150 per person.

 How does the Casa numbering work?

 The first digit of your room number matches your Casa number.
 Casa 1 is Tierra, 2 is Fuego, 3 is Espiral, 4 is Viento, 5 is Agua.
 The 3rd floor is always the street level.
 The 5th floor is the Casa lobby.
-Newer Casas (Luna, Vida, Sol, Cielo) follow a similar logic.
+Newer Casas (Luna, Vida, Sol, Cielo, and the adults-only Eclipse) follow a similar logic.

 Is Casa Fuego worth the upgrade?